Ulleskelf railway station: Services

+Eleven trains call here on Sundays: five trains to York, five to Hull and one to Selby.
+In addition, one rail replacement bus service runs between York and Moorthorpe (for onward connections to/from Sheffield) in each direction in the early evening.
+No services run to or from Leeds.

-In December 1997, a wheelchair accessible footbridge opened.
+In December 1997, a wheelchair-accessible footbridge opened.

 Modernisation/electrification

 In May 2021 as part of the Transpennine Route Upgrade, it was confirmed electrification of the line between York and Church Fenton would happen along with other upgrades.
 Further confirmation of the upgrade came from the publishing in November 2021 of the Integrated Rail Plan for the North and Midlands (IRP) which includes full electrification between York through Church Fenton to Manchester.

+As of April 2023, electrified rail lines run through Ulleskelf.